Nidderdale Greenway: Route

 The former Nidd Valley Railway closed completely in 1964 and Leeds-Thirsk railway line was closed in 1969.
 The Nidderdale Greenway makes use of both of these former railways to provide a traffic-free walking and cycle zone that extends from Bilton (in north eastern Harrogate) to the village of Ripley, which is 4 mi further north.
 The Greenway was first proposed in the 1990s and after land purchases, public inquiries and a lottery grant, was officially opened in May 2013.
 The route is very popular and is used by pedestrians, cyclists, runners and horse-riders.

 Starting at Bilton (which is on the southern link of the Way of the Roses cycle route), the route heads north-westerly on the former Leeds-Thirsk railway line.
-At Bilton Beck Wood, it crosses the River Nidd on a grade II listed seven-arch viaduct which is known as either Nidd or Bilton Viaduct.
+At Bilton Beck Wood, it crosses the River Nidd on the grade II-listed seven-arch Nidd Viaduct.
 The viaduct is at the western end of the Nidd Gorge, where the waters of the River Nidd are funneled into a steep ravine.
 Just west of the village of Nidd, the route diverges onto the former Nidd valley Railway line until it reaches the A61 road at Killinghall Bridge.
 It then crosses the A61 by means of a Pegasus crossing and runs parallel to the road into Ripley on its own path.
 The last section into Ripley was donated by the owners of Ripley castle to allow safe passage into the village without cyclists having to resort to using the A61.